 11 Nonprofit Videos That Inform and Inspire

-The combination of images, dialogue, and music makes video a uniquely powerful medium—one capable of capturing our imaginations and touching our emotions.
-It’s not surprising then, that nonprofits have been effectively leveraging video to communicate with their supporters and the public for a long time.
-What might be a bit more surprising to the casual observer, however, is the wide variety of ways that nonprofits are using videos to communicate and inspire.
-We’ve picked out 11 of our favorite nonprofit videos and tried to highlight a few of the different ways that organizations are using videos to advance their missions.
+The combination of images, dialogue, and music makes video a uniquely powerful medium—one that can capture imaginations and stir emotions.
+It’s not surprising, then, that nonprofits frequently leverage video to communicate with their supporters and the public.
+What might be a bit more surprising to the casual observer, though, is the wide variety of ways nonprofit videos can be used to communicate and inspire.

 Let People Know Who You Are

 Short nonprofit videos are great way to give people insight into what your organization is all about.
 Take, for example, this video from First Descents.
 In just over two minutes, the viewer learns about the organization’s purpose, meets the founder, and gets a feel for the nonprofit’s ethos and programs.
 Even in the absence of words, the shots depicting the programs give viewers a sense of the people involved and what’s important to them.

 We love this video from Falling Whistles.
 It powerfully tells the organization’s founding story and connects you to the symbolism behind its name.
 The video also pulls in viewers right away and establishes an emotional connection that invites you to join the movement.

 This video from The Girl Effect presents the problem the organization is addressing.
 We’ve categorized it as an awareness video because it doesn’t really delve into the organization’s programs specifically.
 Instead, the video educates the audience on the scope of the wider problem (and the corresponding opportunity for impact) using text, numbers, and illustration.

 It then introduces The Girl Effect as a part of the solution and invites viewers to their website to learn more.
 With 1.8 million views on YouTube, it has raised a considerable amount of awareness.